Kimberly-Clark (NYSE:KMB) Releases FY 2021 Earnings Guidance

-Kimberly-Clark (NYSE:KMB) last released its earnings results on Thursday, July 22nd.
-The company reported $1.47 earnings per share for the quarter, missing analysts’ consensus estimates of $1.71 by ($0.24).
-The firm had revenue of $4.72 billion for the quarter, compared to the consensus estimate of $4.77 billion.
-Kimberly-Clark had a return on equity of 376.18% and a net margin of 12.06%.
-The company’s revenue was up 2.4% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $2.20 EPS.
-On average, sell-side analysts forecast that Kimberly-Clark will post 7.29 EPS for the current fiscal year.
+A number of research firms recently weighed in on KMB.
+Wells Fargo & Company raised shares of Kimberly-Clark from an underweight rating to an equal weight rating in a report on Friday, May 14th.
+Royal Bank of Canada decreased their target price on shares of Kimberly-Clark from $137.00 to $135.00 and set a sector perform rating on the stock in a report on Monday, July 26th.
+Jefferies Financial Group upped their target price on shares of Kimberly-Clark from $150.00 to $155.00 and gave the stock a buy rating in a report on Monday, July 19th.
+Zacks Investment Research raised shares of Kimberly-Clark from a sell rating to a hold rating and set a $141.00 price target on the stock in a report on Monday, June 28th.
+Finally, Deutsche Bank Aktiengesellschaft increased their price target on shares of Kimberly-Clark from $137.00 to $139.00 and gave the stock a hold rating in a report on Friday, July 9th.
+Two analysts have rated the stock with a sell rating, eight have issued a hold rating and four have given a buy rating to the company.
+Kimberly-Clark currently has an average rating of Hold and an average target price of $142.43.

-A number of research firms have recently weighed in on KMB.
-Jefferies Financial Group boosted their target price on Kimberly-Clark from $150.00 to $155.00 and gave the stock a buy rating in a research report on Monday, July 19th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Kimberly-Clark from $137.00 to $139.00 and gave the stock a hold rating in a research note on Friday, July 9th.
-Wells Fargo & Company raised Kimberly-Clark from an underweight rating to an equal weight rating in a research note on Friday, May 14th.
-Royal Bank of Canada decreased their price objective on Kimberly-Clark from $147.00 to $137.00 and set a sector perform rating for the company in a research note on Monday, April 26th.
-Finally, lifted their price objective on Kimberly-Clark from $122.00 to $123.00 and gave the stock a sell rating in a research note on Monday, April 26th.
-Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and four have assigned a buy rating to the company.
-The stock presently has a consensus rating of Hold and a consensus price target of $142.57.
+In other Kimberly-Clark news, insider Kimberly K. Underhill sold 19,018 shares of the stock in a transaction on Monday, July 26th.
+The shares were sold at an average price of $135.84, for a total transaction of $2,583,405.12.
+Following the completion of the sale, the insider now owns 62,042 shares of the company’s stock, valued at approximately $8,427,785.28.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 0.47% of the company’s stock.

 An institutional investor recently bought a new position in Kimberly-Clark stock.
-OLD Mission Capital LLC purchased a new stake in Kimberly-Clark Co.
-(NYSE:KMB) during the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund purchased 38,405 shares of the company’s stock, valued at approximately $5,671,000.
-72.66% of the stock is owned by institutional investors.
+OLD Mission Capital LLC acquired a new stake in shares of Kimberly-Clark Co.
+(NYSE:KMB) in the third quarter, according to the company in its most recent disclosure with the SEC.
+The firm acquired 38,405 shares of the company’s stock, valued at approximately $5,671,000.
+72.66% of the stock is currently owned by hedge funds and other institutional investors.

 Kimberly-Clark Company Profile